 Pro Tools is a powerful program for working with live instruments

 If you’ve ever watched Ed Sheeran’s documentary, you’ll notice that he recorded his whole album, Divide, on Pro Tools—which makes sense, given that he typically relies on recording live instruments for his songs rather than using samples.
 He takes his Pro Tools rig everywhere: from recording a solo guitar and vocals on a tour bus, to recording a 20-piece orchestra in a studio.
 It just goes to show how powerful Pro Tools can be for recording live instruments, no matter where you are.
-Pro Tools is currently available for $29.99 per month for a one year subscription, or a one-time fee of $599.
+Pro Tools is currently available anywhere from $0 per month up to $99.99 USD per month, so there’s a tier for everyone.

-If you want to get a taste of Pro Tools’ powerful editing tools without spending a dime, Avid has a free version of its software called Pro Tools First.
-While it includes essentially the same audio and MIDI editing tools found in the standard version, Pro Tools First has some notable exclusions such as the lack of a score editor, clip gain, and input monitoring.
-Also, you are limited to having 4 audio tracks and 16 MIDI/Instrument tracks in a given session.
+If you want to get a taste of Pro Tools’ powerful editing tools without spending a dime, Avid has a free version of its software called Pro Tools Intro.
+While it includes essentially the same audio and MIDI editing tools found in the standard version, Pro Tools Intro has some notable exclusions such limited simultaneous recorded tracks, and stereo mixing only.
+Also, you are limited to having eight audio or MIDI tracks in a given session.
+The full version has extended plugin support and you can mix Dolby Atmos compatible tracks.

 Choose a digital audio workstation that matches your level of expertise